libbyshoop/database-book/_sources/05IntroQuerying/01Queying_Analysis.rst

 2. People who analyze increase their knowledge, becoming more valuable.
 You can often acquire an in-depth, nuanced understanding of the database and of the organizational context of your analyses.

 3. As part of analysis, people ask two kinds of queries.

+   a.
 They ask what I call “thin” queries, where “thin” connotes that they access or change little of the data.
 For example:

       -  How much does Carlis owe?

       Thin queries are helpful for small decisions, such as:

       -  No, do not loan money to Carlis (and you may or may not record that decision).

+   |

+   b.
 People also ask “fat” queries that involve more extensive analyses, such as:

       -  Compare the debt load of customers by their employment status and credit history.

       These type of analyses support larger decisions, such as:

       -  Creating a revised schedule of income thresholds for loan applicants.

 The Role of SQL: the end product, not the initial tool